Earth's outer core: Properties

-Unlike Earth's solid, inner core, its outer core is liquid.
+The outer core of Earth is liquid, unlike its inner core, which is solid.
 Evidence for a fluid outer core includes seismology which shows that seismic shear-waves are not transmitted through the outer core.
 Although having a composition similar to Earth's solid inner core, the outer core remains liquid as there is not enough pressure to keep it in a solid state.

 Seismic inversions of body waves and normal modes constrain the radius of the outer core to be 3483 km with an uncertainty of 5 km, while that of the inner core is 1220±10 km.

 Estimates for the temperature of the outer core are about 3000–4500 K in its outer region and 4000–8000 K near the inner core.
 Modeling has shown that the outer core, because of its high temperature, is a low-viscosity fluid that convects turbulently.
 The dynamo theory sees eddy currents in the nickel-iron fluid of the outer core as the principal source of Earth's magnetic field.
 The average magnetic field strength in Earth's outer core is estimated to be 2.5 millitesla, 50 times stronger than the magnetic field at the surface.

 As Earth's core cools, the liquid at the inner core boundary freezes, causing the solid inner core to grow at the expense of the outer core, at an estimated rate of 1 mm per year.
 This is approximately 80,000 tonnes of iron per second.

-Light elements of Earth's outer core
+Light elements

 Composition

 Earth's outer core cannot be entirely constituted of iron or iron-nickel alloy because their densities are higher than geophysical measurements of the density of Earth's outer core.
 In fact, Earth's outer core is approximately 5 to 10 percent lower density than iron at Earth's core temperatures and pressures.
-Hence it has been proposed that light elements with low atomic numbers comprise part of Earth's outer core, as the only feasible way to lower its density.
+Hence it has been proposed that light elements with low atomic numbers compose part of Earth's outer core, as the only feasible way to lower its density.
 Although Earth's outer core is inaccessible to direct sampling, the composition of light elements can be meaningfully constrained by high-pressure experiments, calculations based on seismic measurements, models of Earth's accretion, and carbonaceous chondrite meteorite comparisons with bulk silicate Earth (BSE).
 Recent estimates are that Earth's outer core is composed of iron along with 0 to 0.26 percent hydrogen, 0.2 percent carbon, 0.8 to 5.3 percent oxygen, 0 to 4.0 percent silicon, 1.7 percent sulfur, and 5 percent nickel by weight, and the temperature of the core-mantle boundary and the inner core boundary ranges from 4,137 to 4,300 K and from 5,400 to 6,300 K respectively.